Sunglasses and Macular Degeneration

 Glare is annoying and interferes with clear vision for those with normal vision.
 Glare is an even bigger problem for those with macular degeneration.
 Did you know that one of the most common symptoms for those with macular degeneration is increased glare?

-Polarized sunglasses help to reduce glare - light that reflects off of water, cement, cars, sidewalks, etc.
+Polarized wrap around sunglasses help to reduce glare - light that reflects off of water, cement, cars, sidewalks, etc.

 Maximize your vision and improve your visibility when you are outdoors by making sure your sunglasses are polarized.